greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_OPERATOR.html.md

 **Note:**  Right unary, also called postfix, operators are deprecated and may be removed in a future Greenplum Database release.

-The function\_name function must have been previously defined using `CREATE FUNCTION`, XXX must be `IMMUTABLE`, XXX and must be defined to accept the correct number of arguments \(either one or two\) of the indicated types.
+The function\_name function must have been previously defined using `CREATE FUNCTION`, must be `IMMUTABLE`, and must be defined to accept the correct number of arguments \(either one or two\) of the indicated types.

 In the syntax of `CREATE OPERATOR`, the keywords `FUNCTION` and `PROCEDURE` are equivalent, but the referenced function must in any case be a function, not a procedure.
 The use of the keyword `PROCEDURE` here is historical and deprecated.